Paediatric Tonsillectomy

 • Use paracetamol and/or ibuprofen as advised

-• Give pain relief regularly, not just when pain is severe
+• Give pain relief medicine regularly, not just when pain is severe

 • If your child refuses oral pain relief, paracetamol can be taken as a suppository